samousavih/samousavih.github.io/_posts/2023-10-22-partial-applications-in-python.md

 As observed, partial application plays an important role in this design and makes it easier to create the both lists of write and unwrite operations.

 # Pre-configuration of options for pip
-[Pip](https://pip.pypa.io/en/stable/) is another widely-used package installer (manager) for Python.
+[Pip](https://pip.pypa.io/en/stable/) is another widely-used package installer (manager) for python.
 Pip has many commands and each has several options.
 As an example  `-h` option is utilised to display the help information for the `pip install` command.
 Each option is represented as a class in Pip, providing a structured and modular approach to command-line options.
 Pip initialises its options through the definition of classes, which can be seen in [cmdoptions.py](https://github.com/pypa/pip/blob/2a0acb595c4b6394f1f3a4e7ef034ac2e3e8c17e/src/pip/_internal/cli/cmdoptions.py#L121).
 These options are parsed and processed during various commands.
 Options are defined globally so can be used and shared among commands, allowing for flexibility and code reuse.
 However, to ensure isolation between commands, options are not instantiated globally.
 Here is an example code extract from Pip's source code "cmdoptions.py" showing the definition of two options : `help_` and `debug_mode`: